Aesgeroth/DeepSea/Arena (Moon Key Upgrades).md

 ![](https://preview.ibb.co/gH8rgK/Arenas.png)

 Each portal is labelled with the allstat requirement (Base + Bonus) needed to enter the boss chamber.
-If you can enter the room, you're good to go.
+If you can enter the room, you're probably good to go.

 # Note: Arena levels must be completed in order; To upgrade your moon key to level 3, you must first successfully upgrade the key using drops from challenge level 2 etc.